In Japanese, there are several expressions that describe a state continuing.

 This sounds more neutral and descriptive.

-So even when both are possible, the tone is different.
+So even when both can be used, the feeling is not the same.

 3. Trying to attach 「っぱなし」 to nouns or adjectives